shayan-taba/GUI_Task/README.md

 - **macOS:**

-  Open Terminal and navigate to the project directory (replace `project-folder` with the name of the folder from the cloned repo):
+  Open Terminal and navigate to the project directory (replace `project-folder` with the name of the folder from the cloned repo) Only navigate with "cd" if you are not already in that directory in your chosen terminal:

   ```bash
   cd \<project-folder\>